AshwiniVM/ULTRAMOD/README.md

 Sample_exclusion_matrix: A matrix visualising presence-absence of UCEs on chromosomes in a chromosome set (identified using mMDS), this file is key to remove non-homologous UCEs (any UCE not distributed in the entire chromosome set).
 Larger the phylogenetic sampling of chromosomes, smaller the number of homologous landmarks

+Sample_presenceonlyUCEs.csv: Homologous UCE landmarks, just identifications.

-Sample_presenceonlyUCEs.csv: Homologous UCE landmarks
+Sample_presenceonlyUCEs_positionslisted.csv: Homologous UCE landmarks with their landmark positions on the chromosome assemblies.

-Sample_presenceonlyUCEs_positionsavgd: Different probes of the same UCEs are collapsed and their positions averaged
+Sample_presenceonlyUCEs_positionsavgd.csv: Different probes of the same UCEs are collapsed and their positions averaged, this is the final file used for the Prinicipal Components Analysis.
+This could be used for any kind of multivariate statistical tests and inferences, including but not limited to PCA< disparity tests etc.